matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/003 Hashing II.md

 3. The hashing function collision-resistant (> **collision** is when two differnet inputs `m` and `m'` will hash to the same output).
 SHA256 is the most often used, and it is secure, but we can surmise because of the **birthday paradox**, it is almost guaranteed that there are two different files in the world have the same hash.
 	- But this is only really a problem when we start being able to consistently generate those collisions in the same computing environment.

 Antiviruses like to use hashes (signature-based AV) to identify malware.
-Malware writers know that this is used, so they may use padding in their code or malware to force AVs to reidenfi
+Malware writers know that this is used, so they may use padding in their code or malware to force AVs to reidenfity malware patterns.
+There are other ways AVs do it though.
+Other forms of AV:
+- Heuristic-based AV
+- Behavioral-based AV
+	Both look at the actual processes spawned by malware and noticing the patterns.